trpubz/team_manager/README.md

     I am taken to '/teams/:team_id/players/new' where I see a form to add a new adoptable player<br>
     When I fill in the form with the player's attributes:<br>
     And I click the button "Create Player"<br>
-    Then a `POST` request is sent to '/teams/:parent_id/child_table_name', a new player object/row is created for that team, and I am redirected to the Team Players Index page where I can see the new player listed
+    Then a `POST` request is sent to '/teams/:team_id/players', a new player object/row is created for that team, and I am redirected to the Team Players Index page where I can see the new player listed
-- [ ] User Story 14, Player Update
+- [x] User Story 14, Player Update
   - As a league manager
     When I visit a Player Show page<br>
     Then I see a link to update that Player "Update Player"<br>
     When I click the link<br>
-    I am taken to '/child_table_name/:id/edit' where I see a form to edit the player's attributes:<br>
+    I am taken to '/players/:id/edit' where I see a form to edit the player's attributes:<br>
     When I click the button to submit the form "Update Player"<br>
-    Then a `PATCH` request is sent to '/child_table_name/:id', the player's data is updated,
+    Then a `PATCH` request is sent to '/players/:id', the player's data is updated,
     and I am redirected to the Player Show page where I see the Player's updated information